JonathanDC64/ShellScripting/Shell Scripting Notes.md

 echo "You executed this command ${0}"
 # You executed this command ./luser-demo06.sh

-# if you use the fullpath it changes
+# if you use the full path it changes
 echo "You executed this command ${0}"
 # You executed this command /vagrant/luser-demo06.sh